Demanufacture (album)

-Demanufacture is the second studio album by American heavy metal band Fear Factory, released on June 13, 1995 by Roadrunner Records.
-This is the band's first album with their classic line-up, adding new bassist Christian Olde Wolbers.
-Although credited, his actual input is disputed between current and former band members.
+Demanufacture is the second studio album by American industrial metal band Fear Factory, released on June 13, 1995, by Roadrunner Records.
+It is the band's first album with their classic line-up, adding new bassist Christian Olde Wolbers, who performed on close to half of the album's tracks, with guitarist Dino Cazares handling the rest.
 Many regard it as the band's best album and a heavy metal classic.
 The album was certified Gold in Australia by ARIA and Silver in the UK by the BPI.